markpudd/mqtt-base/README.md

 To use you can create a new packet using New{packet_type}Packet, setup the data you need and then call Marshal which will return a byte array.

-To unmarshal use the Unmarshal method on data_reader.go, this will return a base Packet type which can me cast ie:-
+To unmarshal use the Unmarshal method on data_reader.go, this will return a base Packet type which can be cast ie:-

       connect = packet.(*mqttbase.ConnectPacket)